PEI’s ‘rolling’ rollout creates provincial CPOE system

 A hospital that runs an electronic health record (EHR) platform without a computerized physician order entry (CPOE) system is only half-pregnant.
-It isn’t a truly electronic system until the thousands of paper order entries that flow around the hospital outside the EHR system
+It isn’t a truly electronic system until the thousands of paper order entries that flow around the hospital outside the EHR systemare incorporated into it.

 In 2010, Prince Edward Island’s Health Ministry made it a priority to implement CPOE systems across the province’s seven hospitals after they’d implemented their Cerner Millennium EHR platform.
 The project was completed in 2014, and has eliminated almost all of the acute-care paper orders generated in the past.
 More importantly, diagnostics and medication orders have been speeded up considerably, and there is now an electronic mechanism for preventing and tracking medication errors and other potential problems.